anjaist/tarok/README.md

 key                        | value                                                     |
 -------------------------- | --------------------------------------------------------- |
-type                       | type of game the `main_player` is playing player_order               | the order the players set down their cards.
+type                       | type of game the `main_player` is playing order                      | the order the players set down their cards.
 This order is fixed for the lifetime of the game (all rounds) main_player                | player who is currently playing the game.
 If "klop/pass", this field is set to null whose_turn                 | player, whose turn to set down a card it is currently usernameX_cards            | saves usernameX's cards in current round in a sorted order (based on game sort logic, not python one)